How to Seal Painted Wood for Outdoor Use

 Enamel

 Enamel is famous for providing the final touch of the wood surface.
 Its texture before the application is similar to nail polish.
-Therefore, after you applied it, the surface will have hard shell protection.
+Once applied, it gives the surface a robust, protective shell, ensuring durability and shine.

 Why Seal Woods with Exterior Paints for Outdoor Use?